ministryofjustice/bichard7-next-core/docs/architecture/adrs/0014-analytical-data-store-design.md

    - look to move to queue/event based system (i.e. integrating with conductor) if reduced latency is required (out of scope for the internal analytical data store)

 4. Initial design to use delta tables in s3 as the storage format
+   - designed for analytics
    - low storage cost compared to traditional databases
    - good partitioning/chunking strategy can lead to lots of data skipping on query (less compute, quicker query time)
    - columnar format works well with analytical workloads (column skipping)
    - ACID compliant
    - Delta tables and the underlying parquet file format is open source, this opens up options for query engines, reduces vendor lock in

-5. Query engine TBD
+6. Query engine TBD
    - duckdb could be used locally on team member's laptops.
-Free but poses a security risk, removing PII in the ingestion process mitigates this.
+Free and simple to set up but poses a security risk, removing PII in the ingestion process mitigates this.
    - AWS Athena could be used as a cloud based alternative where data doesn't leave the AWS account.
 Charged per GB scanned.

 ## Consequences